anyahush/the-freefrom-cookbook/testing.md

 - Profile page
     * All buttons work, and complete action that they are labelled to do
     * Delete account- confirmation modal pops up first, so users cannot accidentally delete their account.
+- Shopping List
+    * Whilst testing I discovered that a user could click 'Save to Shopping List' or 'Remove from Shopping List' and regardless if a user selected an ingredient it would flash saying it was successful.
+    * A JavaScript function was added to check if the length of checked boxes is less than 1 and if so alert the user to select an ingredient.
 - Create Recipe
     * Form is validated throughout.
 Has labels and prompts were requried, to guide the user on how to fill the form out.
     * Image remains optional and image provided if user does not upload one